-Kegel exercises are simple contraction movements that you can do in order to tone the muscles of your pelvic floor.
-As horse riders we are used to endure so much, but our intimate health issues shouldn't be one of them.
+Kegel exercises are simple contraction movements that you can do to tone the muscles of your pelvic floor.
+As horse riders, we are used to enduring so much, but our intimate health issues shouldn't be one of them.
 It's time to start taking care of ourselves so we can take care of our horses.

-Many factors may weaken the muscles of the pelvic floor, such as pregnancy, childbirth, surgery, aging, excessive effort due to constipation, chronic cough, being overweight and even the practice of high impact sports like horse riding.
+Many factors may weaken the pelvic floor muscles, such as pregnancy, childbirth, surgery, aging, excessive effort due to constipation, chronic cough, being overweight, and even the practice of high-impact sports like horse riding.

 You may benefit from Kegel exercises if:

 - You lose a few drops of urine leak when you sneeze, laugh, or cough (stress incontinence)

 - You have a sudden, strong urge to urinate just before you lose a large amount of urine (urge urinary incontinence)